hampusnasstrom/metainfo-yaml2py/README.md

 class Entity:
-    '''A base class for any enitity which can be related to an activity.'''
+    '''A base class for any entity which can be related to an activity.''' m_def = Section()

 m_package.__init_metainfo__()